Best Ovarian Stimulation Protocols for IVF with guest Dr. Geoffrey Sher

 Dr. Geoffrey Sher: Correct.
 One shot with Ovidrel 5,000U, or one shot with hCGu 10,000

-In women who are exceptionally resistant and who have very low ovarian reserve (AMH=<0.2ng/ml), i often use “estrogen priming”. such women, either daily estrogen skin patches or they receive estradiol; valerate (delestrogen) injections twice weekly starting at the point that post-gnrh agonist-induced period begins. priming continues for 7-8 days which gonadotropin stimulation starts. priming” then until hcg/lh trigger.
+In women who are exceptionally resistant and who have very low ovarian reserve (AMH=<0.2ng/ml), I often use “estrogen priming”.
+Such women, either use daily estrogen skin patches or they receive estradiol; valerate (Delestrogen) injections twice weekly starting at the point that the post-GnRH agonist-induced period begins.
+Estrogen priming continues for 7-8 days at which point gonadotropin stimulation starts.
+The “estrogen priming” then continues until the hCG/LH trigger.

 I never give my IVF patients clomiphene or Letrozole because clomiphene is an antiestrogen.
 It has the effect of increasing pituitary LH output and thereby, potentially lowering egg quality.
 Both clomiphene and Letrozole increase the release of GnRH agonist by the hypothalamus, increasing pituitary LH and FSH.
 Once again, too much LH, especially in older women and women with diminished ovarian reserve, is not a good idea.